blakepatteson/gorequests/README.md

 # Go `requests` Package

-A simple and intuitive HTTP client for Go, inspired by Python's popular `requests` module.
-This package aims to provide an easy-to-use interface for making HTTP requests in Go.
+A simple and intuitive HTTP client for Go, inspired by Python's popular [`requests`](https://pypi.org/project/requests/) module.

+This package aims to provide an easy-to-use interface for making HTTP requests in Go, abstracting away much of the boilerplate of the standard library.

 ## Installation